al91liwo/pytorch-rl-lab/qube/Readme.md

   in a loop.
 If you forget to reset the environment and then send an action after some time of inactivity, you will get an outdated observation.

-- Send a zero command `env.step(0.0)` at the end of the control loop.
+- Send a zero command `env.step(0.0)` at the end of your control loop.
-  The robot will keep executing the last command it received.
+  The robot will keep executing the last command it received, which may damage the motor if a constant voltage is applied for too long.
-  The motor of the robot may get damaged if a constant non-zero voltage gets applied for too long.
+  Use the `GentlyTerminating` environment wrapper, as shown in the example script `swing-up_rr.py`, in order to ensure proper episode termination.